Sancocho de Habichuelas (Sweet and Spicy Bean Stew) is also known as Sopión, this is a delightful, hearty soup that combines spicy and sweet flavors.

 - 1 tablespoon of sugar

-- Add garlic, and peppers.
+- Add garlic, and bell pepper.
 Cook and stir for half a minute.

-- Add oregano, cilantro, sweet potatoes, sugar and plantains.
+- Pour in the beans, tomato sauce and water.
+Simmer covered for five minutes Add oregano, cilantro, sweet potatoes, sugar and plantains.

 - Boil over medium heat until all the ingredients are cooked throughout and the stew reaches a creamy consistency.
 Adjust water if it becomes necessary.